Discover the Highest Paying Nursing Careers: Requirements, Salary, and Job Outlook

 Click here to learn how to become a Nurse Educator.

-Some work in legal offices and courtrooms, applying their work experience and medical knowledge to the frequent occasion when medical and legal cases overlap.
+Some work in legal offices and courtrooms, where they apply their work experience and medical knowledge to cases where these things overlap.

-It’s the job of a Legal Nurse Consultant to provide education, strategy, expert analysis, and collaboration with legal counsel in order to build the best medical legal case possible.
+A Legal Nurse Consultant’s job is to provide education, strategy, expert analysis, and collaboration with legal counsel to build the best medical-legal case possible.

-Medical legal cases can vary greatly from day to day.
-A Legal Nurse Consultant may spend one day assessing healthcare costs for a patient following a work accident, or identifying potential areas of malpractice the next.
-In the end, the Legal Nurse Consultant’s goal is no different than their counterparts in the hospital—use their skills and medical knowledge to provide the best possible care for their patients.
+Medical-legal cases can vary significantly from day to day.
+A Legal Nurse Consultant may spend one day assessing healthcare costs for a patient following a work accident or identifying potential areas of malpractice the next.
+In the end, the Legal Nurse Consultant’s goal is no different than their counterparts in the hospital—to use their skills and medical knowledge to provide the best possible care for their patients.